|Title||BURNT CHRISTMAS TREE|

 |Selina Miles||Scoundrel||Director BTS|

 Sydney’s downtown was packed with festive holiday decorations, but something about them felt hollow.
 To launch the Australian Red Cross’ bushfire appeal, we built a more fitting kind of Christmas tree.
 One made entirely of materials from fire-stricken areas – including burnt wood, charred bike wheels and even a scorched fire alarm.
 Onlookers listened to an audio tour that shared visceral, personal stories behind these powerful decorations.
 Afterward, they could donate to Red Cross Disaster Relief & Recovery by scanning gifts underneath or talking to a nearby volunteer.
-Those hearing about the tree through the news were directed to a website that provided the same audio and donation experience.
-This tree not only brought home the devastation of the fire, but also gave Australians a symbol to rally around – inspiring them to donate at the tree and from home.
+This tree not only brought home the devastation of the fire but also gave Australians a symbol to rally around – inspiring them to donate at the tree and from home.

 Every Christmas, Sydney’s downtown is packed with festive decorations – including giant Christmas trees in every square.
-But with fires raging just outside the city, these gestures felt hollow and people felt helpless.
+But with fires raging just outside the city and ghostly smoke choking downtown buildings, these gestures felt hollow and the Australian people felt helpless.
 We worked with the City of Sydney to erect our burnt tree in a bustling city square that had, in previous years, housed a much more festive one.
-This location was only a block or two away from Sydney’s biggest, tinsel-strewn shopping malls – providing a striking juxtaposition that shook thousands of Christmas shoppers out of their gift hunting routine.
-At the tree, they were asked to give a gift to affected Aussies, too, by scanning the presents underneath the tree.
+This location was only a block or two away from Sydney’s biggest, tinsel-strewn shopping malls – providing a striking juxtaposition that shook thousands of Christmas shoppers out of their daily routine, inspiring them to give a different kind of gift this year.

-First, we recruited James Dive, the locally famous artist behind the festive Martin Place Christmas Tree – a hallmark of Christmas in Sydney.
+The first thing we did was recruit James Dive, the locally famous artist behind the festive Martin Place Christmas Tree – a hallmark of Christmas in Sydney.
 He was determined to build the tree entirely out of materials caught in the fires.
-So, we travelled hours away to collect anything we could find.
+So, we travelled hours outside of Sydney to collect anything we could find.
 Not just scorched branches and wood, but also signs of former life: charred metal roof scraps, burnt toys, and more.
 We built the tree overnight on the 15th of December in Sydney’s bustling Wynyard Square – where it stood for four days.
-As soon as it was erected, we developed a communications strategy that sensitively built awareness of the tree and asked for donations through social media.
+As soon as it was erected, we developed a communications strategy that slowly and sensitively built awareness of the tree through social media.
 After just one day, the city had rallied around this symbol.
-As word spread, we organized interviews with international organizations like Reuters and CNN International – leading more people to our donation page.
+As word spread, we organized interviews with international organizations like Reuters and CNN International – inspiring help worldwide.

-The response, in smoke-choked Sydney and beyond, was humbling.
 We managed interviews with Reuters and CNN International.
 The City of Sydney, the Lord Mayor Clover Moore, the Red Cross and thousands more shared the Tree on social media.
 And soon, the world took notice.
 As word spread, the Burnt Christmas Tree became a symbol of support and solidarity.
-Its story was told more than 320 times in over 30 countries, by publications like The New York Times, CNN and The Washington Post – leading people everywhere to our donation page.
+Its story was told more than 320 times in over 30 countries, by publications like The New York Times, CNN and The Washington Post.
 Ultimately, the Burnt Christmas Tree reached over 700 million people, launching a Red Cross fundraising campaign that earned over $213 million from concerned world citizens who had previously felt helpless in the face of the bushfires.